 Couples should contact the Parish Office at least six months before the proposed date of the wedding.
 Attendance is required at a Pre-Cana Day or Engaged Encounter Weekend.

-The next Pre-Cana Day will be held at St. Mary's Parish on Saturday, March 25th, 2023.
-Registrations are needed by Friday, March 17th.
+The next Pre-Cana Day will be held at St. Mary's Parish on March 29, 2025.

 Sacred Scripture begins with the creation and union of man and woman and ends with "the wedding feast of the Lamb" (Rev 19:7, 9).
 Scripture often refers to marriage, its origin and purpose, the meaning God gave to it, and its renewal in the covenant made by Jesus with his Church.
 Man and woman were created for each other.